monarch-initiative/pheval-paper/README.md

 | **Phenotype + Structural Variant Analysis** | Structural variant corpus | Exomiser  | 14.0.2 & 2406 db release     |
 |                                  |                          | SvAnna           | 1.0.4                        |

+## System and Storage Requirements

+Before running the pipeline, please ensure your system meets the following requirements:

+### Disk Space
+- The pipeline downloads and processes configurations during the data preparation phase that require approximately **785 GB** of disk space.
+- The size of the complete corpora, including VCF files and phenopackets for 3 sets of corpora, is approximately **423 GB**.
+- Ensure you have sufficient free space on your system to avoid running out of storage during execution.

+### CPU and Memory
+- Some tools in the pipeline require a **minimum of 4 CPU cores** and **50 GB of RAM** to run successfully.

+> **Note:**
+> Due to the computational demands of these experiments, they were run on a **High-Performance Computing (HPC)** system.
+Where possible, we strongly recommend using an HPC environment to ensure sufficient resources for complete execution.
+Running this pipeline on local machines with limited resources is not advised, as it may result in insufficient storage, memory, or prolonged runtimes.